neurongraph/slidex/README.md

 # Slidex

 Slidex is a single-user Python application for managing PowerPoint slides with semantic search capabilities.
 It uses LightRAG, a graph-based retrieval system, to provide advanced semantic search with entity extraction and relationship mapping across slides.
+You can ask a query, get relevant slides with their thumbnail previews and assemble a new deck from the slides you select.
+The output is both in pptx and pdf formats

 ## Features

 - **LightRAG Integration**: Graph-based RAG with entity extraction and relationship discovery
-- **Multiple Query Modes**: naive, local, global, and hybrid search strategies
 - **Ingest PowerPoint files**: Single files or entire folders (recursive)
-- **Deduplication**: Automatic detection and skipping of duplicate files
 - **Advanced semantic search**: Find slides using natural language with context awareness
 - **Slide preview**: Thumbnails and summaries for each slide
 - **Slide assembly**: Create new presentations from search results
-- **Local models**: Uses Ollama for embeddings and summarization (no cloud APIs)
+- **Local models**: Uses Ollama for embeddings and summarization (no cloud APIs), and vLLM based Reranking model
 - **Audit logging**: All LLM interactions logged to SQLite for full auditability
-- **Web UI**: Simple Flask-based interface for search and browsing
+- **Web UI**: Simple FastAPI-based interface for search and browsing
 - **CLI**: Command-line interface for batch operations

 ## Prerequisites

-- Python 3.12+
+- Python 3.9+
 - PostgreSQL (for metadata storage)
 - Ollama (running locally for embeddings and LLM)
+- vLLM
+- LibreOffice
 - uv (Python package manager)

 ### Required Ollama Models